bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-postgresql-and-github.md

 ---

-## Overview

 In the last article [Database CI/CD and Schema Migration with PostgreSQL](/docs/tutorials/database-change-management-with-postgresql), you have tried UI workflow in Bytebase.

-This tutorial will bring you to the next level by introducing the GitOps workflow, where you commit the schema change script to the GitHub repository, which will in turn trigger the schema deployment pipeline in Bytebase.
+This tutorial will bring you to the next level by introducing the GitOps workflow, where you commit the schema change script to the GitHub repository via Pull Request, which will in turn trigger the schema deployment pipeline in Bytebase.

-You can use Bytebase free version to finish the tutorial.
+You can use Bytebase **Community Plan** to finish the tutorial.

 ## Prerequisites

 Before you start this tutorial, make sure:

 - You have followed our previous UI-based change tutorial [Database CI/CD and Schema Migration with PostgreSQL](/docs/tutorials/database-change-management-with-postgresql).
-- You have a GitHub account.
-- You have a public GitHub repository, e.g  `pg-test-bb-local`.
+- You have a GitHub account and a public GitHub repository, e.g  `test-bb-gitops`.
 - You have [Docker](https://www.docker.com/) installed locally.
 - You have a [ngrok](http://ngrok.com) account.